concordion/concordion-logback-extension/src/test/resources/specification/HtmlLog.md

 Plain text logs supply a lot of useful information but it can take time to trawl though to find the information you want and the context of what is being logged is often lacking.

 The goals of the HTML based logs are to:
-* Integrate with current logging with minimal changes - ie stick with an SLF4J based logging interface and provide a Logback implementation
 * Allow adding text based data, html data, screenshots, and exceptions easily
+* Integrate with logging framework with minimal changes - ie stick with an SLF4J based logging interface and provide a Logback implementation
-* Provide a platform to integrate with other extensions such as tooltip, storyboard and log screenshot on error so there is a common interface for interacting with these extensions
+* Provide a platform to integrate with other extensions such as tooltip, storyboard and screenshot giving is a common interface for interacting with these extensions
 * Support 'location aware' logging so class and line number information can be included in the logs

-The implementation is based around [SLF4J Extensions](http://www.slf4j.org/extensions.html) and provides a custom layout and appender for [LogBack Logger](http://logback.qos.ch).
+The implementation is based around [SLF4J Extensions](http://slf4j.org/extensions.html) and provides a custom layout and appender for [LogBack Logger](http://logback.qos.ch).

 Advanced logging features such as recording steps, screenshots and data, are enabled by the use of [Markers](http://www.slf4j.org/apidocs/org/slf4j/Marker.html) (there is some more information on markers buried in the LogBack manuals chapter on [filters](http://logback.qos.ch/manual/filters.html)).